-Trump to host Turkish leader as Turkey considers invading Syria
+Trump’s confusing moves raise questions about Turkey, Syria

-WASHINGTON (AP) — A day after threatening Turkey with economic ruin if it goes too far in invading northern Syria, President Donald Trump said Tuesday that he and Turkish President Recep Tayyip Erdogan will meet at the White House next month.
+WASHINGTON (AP) — A day after President Donald Trump threatened to “ruin the economy of Turkey” if it goes too far with a planned invasion of northern Syria, he announced on Tuesday that he’s invited Turkish President Recep Tayyip Erdogan to the White House next month.

-The announcement came one day after Trump publicly warned Turkey it would be in “big trouble” if any American troops in Syria are injured during a military operation Turkey is preparing to launch against Kurdish fighters who had been allied with the United States against Islamic State militants.

-The White House earlier this week announced plans to move U.S. troops out of harm’s way in northern Syria because it seemed that Turkey was intent on moving into Syria to confront Kurdish fighters that it claims are terrorists that threaten its national security.
+Northern Syria is home to Kurdish-led forces that have been America’s ally in fighting the Islamic State for nearly four years.
+Erdogan, however, sees the Kurds as terrorists and a threat along Turkey’s southern border.
+With Erdogan seemingly intent on launching an incursion into that swath of northern Syria, Trump on Monday moved between 50 and 100 U.S. forces out of the area to other locations in the country.

-The decision was roundly criticized by some of the president’s staunchest Republican allies in Congress, and Democrats who said Trump’s decision to move the U.S. troops cleared the way for a Turkish invasion and risks the release thousands of IS fighters and their families detained in Syria.
+Trump’s decision was roundly criticized by some of the president’s staunchest Republican allies in Congress and Democrats.
+They said pulling the U.S. forces back essentially gives Turkey room to go after the Kurds.
+Armed by the U.S. and backed by American troops and firepower, the Kurdish-led forces put an end to IS’ territorial hold in the region – at the cost of thousands of Kurds killed in years of fighting.

+Trump has boasted about U.S. success in defeating IS, but his critics now accuse Trump of abandoning a U.S. ally, setting the Kurds up to be killed.
+They also worry that if the Kurds end up fighting against Turkish forces, they won’t be able to guard detention centers in Syria that house captured IS fighters.

+Trump supporters say the president’s threat of sanctions could make Erdogan second-guess his planned incursion or perhaps limit it so as not to be slapped with financial penalties that would hurt the Turkish economy.
 Trump on Monday defended the decision, saying he was fulfilling a campaign promise to withdraw from “endless war” in the Middle East, and he warned Turkey that he would ruin its economy if any American personnel are harmed.

+“If Turkey does anything that I, in my great and unmatched wisdom, consider to be off limits, I will totally destroy and obliterate the Economy of Turkey,” Trump threatened on Monday.

-On Tuesday, Trump sent a series of tweets that stirred confusion about the U.S.-Turkey relationship.
-He sent tweets defending Ankara as a big trading partner of the U.S., supplier of steel for F-35 fighter jets.
+On Tuesday, Trump sent tweets saying Erdogan will visit Washington on Nov.
+13 and defending Ankara as a big trading partner of the U.S., saying it supplies steel for F-35 fighter jets.
+In fact, the Trump administration removed Turkey from the F-35 program last summer because the Turks refused to cancel the purchase of a Russian air defense system that is incompatible with NATO forces.
+As part of that process, the U.S. will stop using any Turkish supplies and parts by March 2020.

-“We may be in the process of leaving Syria, but in no way have we Abandoned the Kurds, who are special people and wonderful fighters,” Trump said.
+“We may be in the process of leaving Syria, but in no way have we Abandoned the Kurds, who are special people and wonderful fighters,” Trump tweeted.
 “Likewise our relationship with Turkey, a NATO and Trading partner, has been very good.

 “Turkey already has a large Kurdish population and fully understands that while we only had 50 soldiers remaining in that section of Syria, and they have been removed, any unforced or unnecessary fighting by Turkey will be devastating to their economy and to their very fragile currency.
 We are helping the Kurds financially/weapons!”